stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 in assigning the carelessly made coffin which he now pushed out of the way in his quest for the Fenner casket.

-  It was just as he had recognised old Matt&rsquo;s coffin that the door slammed to in the wind, leaving him in a dusk even deeper than before.
+  It was just as he had recognised old Matt's coffin that the door slammed to in the wind, leaving him in a dusk even deeper than before.
 The narrow transom admitted only the feeblest of rays, and the overhead ventilation funnel virtually none at all; so that he was reduced to a profane fumbling as he made his halting way among the long boxes toward the